-- 2.1 This protocol has two aims: - 1) To provide the mechanism for ensuring the speedy admission to schools of 'in year' unplaced children (children who meet the Hard to Place threshold), as defined in section A5 of this protocol.
-Its aim is not to delay admission. (para 3.14, School Admissions Code 2021) - 2) To ensure that no school, including those with available places, is asked to take a disproportionate number of children who have been permanently excluded from other schools, or who have challenging behaviour. (para 3.16, School Admissions Code 2021)
+- 2.1 This protocol has two aims: - 1) To ensure that unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible.
+(Admissions Code 2021 wording point 3.14) - 2) To ensure that no school including those with places available should be asked to take a disproportionate number of children who have been permanently excluded from other schools, who display challenging behaviour, or who are placed via the Protocol.
+(Admissions Code 2021- wording para 3.16)